Saturnino Herrán

-Saturnino Herrán Guinchard (9 July 1887 – 8 October 1918) was a Mexican painter influential to Latin culture in the late 19th and early 20th century.
+Saturnino Herrán Guinchard (Aguascalientes, Mexico 9 July 1887 – 8 October 1918), also known as Saturnino Herrán was a Mexican painter influential to Latin culture in the late 19th and early 20th century.
+His work is part of the Mexican muralism, and also is considered to be one of the first queer painters in Mexico, as presented on the international exhibition “The First Homosexuals: The Birth of a New Identity, 1869-1939”.
+His paintings are recognized for addressing pre-Hispanic myths as well as scenes from popular and indigenous classes.
+Although he only lived 31 years, he created some of the most recognized plastic works of Mexican art.

 Biography

 Saturnino Herrán was raised in Aguascalientes, a city in North-Central Mexico ingrained with Spanish culture.
 His father owned "the only bookstore in the city" and was a professor of bookkeeping at The Academy of Science".
 At the age of ten, he was exceptional in drawing, painting, and draftsmanship.
 In 1903, when he was sixteen, his father died.
 Two years later, the family moved to Mexico City where he studied painting further and began to teach.

 At 25 years old, he met Rosario Arellano, his future wife, who occasionally acted as a figure model for pieces like Mujer en Tehuantepec (1914).
 At the height of his career in 1914, they were married.
 There is little that is known about their marriage other than it appeared to be "congruent" and "enlightened".
 Together they had one son, José Francisco.

 Herrán completed majestic paintings of Mexican Indigenous people, giving them heroic strength, beauty, and dignity.
 In 1910, he participated in the exhibition commemorating the Centennial Anniversary of Mexico's Independence.
 A desire to be a mural painter appeared during his career, and in 1911 he completed commissioned large-scale, mural-like paintings.

 Herrán died suddenly in Mexico City on 8 October 1918, at the age of 31, "from a gastric complication".